rtm-rs/rtm-rs.github.io/source/content/docs/repositories/reading-simple-objects.md

 top = false
 +++

-It's best to create multiple Repository classes that each focus on a segment of the data.
+It's best to create multiple Repository types that each focus on a segment of the data.
 One rough guideline is to make a repository for each concept within your app:

 ```ruby
 # Assuming a database with tables 'users' and 'projects'